Are Quadcopters Legal?

 Of those, invasion of privacy and reckless endangerment, for obvious reasons, will likely serve as the most common basis for lawsuits and prosecution against UAV operators.
 However, one could envision an imaginative prosecutor coming up with less obvious grounds to build a case, such as fining an operator for littering, in a case where the UAV crashed in a public area and was abandoned by the pilot.
 Therefore, one shouldn't assume that just because UAVs represent something of a new legal frontier that one will be immune from any form of legal action.

 Because more and more UAVs have cameras built in or support the attachment of cameras, privacy and UAV use is becoming a hot topic.
 Apart from reckless endangerment, privacy could well become a major basis for prosecution or lawsuits against UAV operators.
 For now, normal privacy laws would seem to apply to image and audio capture from UAVs in general.
 That is to say, for the most part, one is allowed to record or photograph in contexts where there is no "reasonable" expectation of privacy.
+A major cevat, however, is that UAV's typically operate well above eye level, and there are cases where this is considered to violate resonable expectations of privacy.

 In a park, or on a city street, for example, there is no "reasonable" expectation of privacy, nor is there generally a legal basis to make an invasion of privacy claim, since one is in what is understood to be a public place.
 The same may even apply to parts of private property "normally" visible from public space, such as a front yard visible from the street.
 On the other hand, recording the interior of a home or private building is illegal, even if the camera is placed outside.
 Additionally, exterior spaces on private property, possibly a backyard not normally visible from the street, are quite often, like the interior of a home, considered spaces where one has a reasonable expectation of privacy under the law.
 What this means for UVA operators is that flying over, say, someone's backyard and recording video or photos stands a good chance of qualifying as an invasion of privacy and should be avoided.
 This is true even where there is no direct over-flight; in other words, where there is no question of trespassing, but the camera is still able to capture images from parts of the property where reasonable expectation of privacy holds.